GeneDer/coding-challenge/README.md

 2.00
 ```

-The third tweet generated no edges, so no new nodes will be added to the graph.
-The rolling average degree output now is:
+The third tweet has only one hashtag and hence, it doesn't generate any edges, so no new nodes will be added to the graph.
+The rolling average degree output is:

 ```
 1.00